BrenPatF/trapit_nodejs_tester/README.md

 Import-Module TrapitUtils
 Write-UT_Template 'stem' '|'
 ```
 This creates the template JSON file, `stem`_temp.json based on the CSV files having prefix `stem` and using the field delimiter '|'.
+The template file is then updated manually with data appropriate to each scenario.

 This powershell API can be used for testing in any language.